Written by Russell T. Davies.

 - Soundtrack Dissonance: The Master dances to pop music as the Toclafane descend to exterminate 1/10th of the world's population.

 - Too Dumb to Live: Winters turns into a blubbering, outclassed idiot when the Toclafane show up.
-What follows is, well, you know.
+What follows is ZAP!

 - Wham Line: "Every, I dunno, medical student?"
-That's when Martha notices the Incredibly Obvious Bomb behind her TV.
+That's when the Doctor discovers the Incredibly Obvious Bomb behind Martha's TV.

-- You Keep Using That Word: Averted, the word "decimate" is used to mean "reduce by one-tenth."
-Also a Stealth Pun — the earth's population is reduced by one-tenth; likewise, the cast is reduced by one Tenth.
+- You Keep Using That Word: Averted, the word "decimate" is used to mean "reduce by one-tenth".
+It's also a Stealth Pun the Earth's population is reduced by one-tenth; likewise, the cast is reduced by one Tenth.